pdaether/Sublime-SymfonyCommander/README.md

 It provides the following features:

 - Switching between Template and the corresponding Controller/Action
-- Autocompletion for routing and service names
+- **Autocompletion for template, entitiy, routing and service names**
 - Searching within the online api and the online documentation
 - Clear the cache
 - Warmup an empty cache